kglotfelty/ColorColor/README.md

 If the total energy band is specified, then it may be the case that only part of the parameter space is filled.

-The top plot uses a broad band for the total band: `B=S+M+H`.
-In this case the color-color diagram can only take values that are in the gray-shaded triangular region.

 ## Background